techgrounds/techgrounds-JarBanf/03_Security/06_detection-response-analysis.md

 <ins>IPS</ins>
 An IPS has the same functionality as IDS systems in terms of detection but also contains response capabilties.
-An IPS takes the IDS a step forward and shuts down the network before access can be gained or to prevent further movement in a network.
+An IPS takes the IDS a step forward and shuts down the network before access can be gained or to prevent further movement in a network.<br><br>

 **- Hack response strategies**
 Depending on the type of threat, threat response activities may include: